Silicon, the silent engine driving biotech roadmaps

 Through a close collaboration, imec and Twist Bioscience succeeded in solving the technical challenges in the design and development of the ASIC.
 One of these challenges was the etching of the platinum electrodes at very small dimensions.
 Imec developed a dedicated process, tackling these and other challenges and ensuring a high-throughput, manufacturable system.

-Imec.IC-link managed the ASIC supply chain to source a customized ASIC wafer on which imec did the post-processing part in its cleanroom.
+Imec's IC-Link division managed the ASIC supply chain to source a custom ASIC wafer on which imec did the post-processing part in its cleanroom.
 Ultimately, this effort led to the successful encoding of 1 gigabyte of data in a single synthesis cycle.

 Twist Bioscience translated a nanowell-based approach for DNA synthesis into a chip-based approach.